Last Updated on February 28, 2022 by Rat Race Running

 It may feel like we just don’t have enough time to insert any of the ten activities listed, but trust me.
 There are so many gaps in our day that we fill with mindless scrolling on social media.

-We need to slowly take good care of our time because it is the only resource that we cannot take back once it’s gone.
+We need to slowly take good care of our time because it is the only resource we cannot take back once it’s gone.

 If you want to get the latest posts from Rat Race Running straight to your inbox, please enter your email address to subscribe!
 Thank you and have a great day!